Pezhvak/docker-ocserv/README.md

 ### Create a new user

-Remove the specified user to the password file (Password of the user will be asked)
+Add the specified user to the password file (You will be asked to provide a password after running the command)

 ```BASH
 docker exec -it ocserv ash -c "ocuser create <username>"